 - Mathias Herzog is a leading practitioner in digital strategies for Strategy&, PwC’s strategy consulting business.
 Based in Seattle, he is a principal with PwC US.
 He primarily focuses on the technology, media, and retail sectors.

 - Tom Puthiyamadam is a principal with PwC US, based in New York.
-He leads the firm’s digital services practice and oversees its Experience Center, which helps clients create next-generation experiences for their customers, employees, and partners.
+He leads the digital services practice for PwC and oversees its Experience Center, which helps clients create next-generation experiences for their customers, employees, and partners.

 - Nils Naujok is an advisor to executives in the chemicals and steel industries for Strategy&.
-He is a managing director with PwC Strategy& Germany, based in Berlin.
+He is a partner with PwC Strategy& Germany, based in Berlin.

 - Also contributing to this article were the following people at PwC US: former global head of Strategy& Leslie H. Moeller; partner Mark Haller; principals Nicholas Hodson and Paul Leinwand; directors Namit Mehta, Martina Sangin, and Lina Woods; senior manager Miriam Ready; and senior associate Simon Jensen.
 This article is adapted in part from “The Coming Wave of Digital Disruption,” by Leslie H. Moeller, Nicholas Hodson, and Martina Sangin.